-Sandy White Hawk: It's the families themselves who decided to walk through the fear and to tell what happened down our ranking history.
-They're the ones making history, not us - the commissioners.
+Sandy White Hawk: It's the families themselves who decided to walk through the fear and to tell what happened that are making history.
+They're the ones making history, not us, the commissioners.

 [00:08:00.21]

-We were an Indian Township leading with the community and this woman just spoke up.
+We were in Indian Township meeting with the community and this woman just spoke up.

-Georgina Sappier-Richardson: How do you propose we're supposed to be healing?
+Georgina Sappier-Richardson: How do you propose that we're supposed to be healing?

-Sandy White Hawk: When we went through that experienced, we experienced that alone, we experienced it in isolation and we kept it that way.
-And then when we open it...if we open it and we're with each other, that's how we can heal amongst the circle of relatives.
+Sandy White Hawk: When we went through that experience, we experienced that alone, we experienced it in isolation, and we’ve kept it that way.
+And then when we open it, if we open it and we're with each other, that's how we can heal, amongst the circle of relatives.

 [00:08:30.23]

 Georgina Sappier-Richardson: I can't get over the nightmares.
 All we did was beg for our foster mother to hug us and say they loved us.
-My baby sister and I sat in the tub of bleach one time tried to convince each other that we're getting white and then they knew they would accept us.
+My baby sister and I sat in a tub of bleach one time, tried to convince each other that we're getting white.
+And then they knew they would accept us.
 Where was the state?
-Where was the state that was supposed...they were supposed to bend our guardians but where are they?
+Where was the state that was supposed...they were supposed to have been our guardians, but where where they?

 [00:09:00.24]

-They weren't there for us but we didn't know.
+They weren't there for us, but we didn't know.
 We knew nothing else but foster people.
-And how come it took so long for you all to get a group together to see if they can help us?
+And how come it took so long for y’all to get a group together to see if they can help us?
 You can't heal someone that's gone through hell.

 Sandy White Hawk: When we tell it, we feel it in our bodies, we feel it in our spirit, we feel it in our heart.
 But I also believe that